10th Annual Leadership Exploration Inspiration Program 2022

 The events will be held at the following locations on each island:

-- Kauai – Thursday, April 14th at the Royal Sonesta Kauai Resort
+- Kauai – Friday, April 14th at the Sheraton Kauai

-- Hawaii Island – Tuesday, April 26th – Wednesday, April 27th at the Mauna Kea Beach Resort
+- Hawaii Island – Tuesday, April 18th – Wednesday, April 19th at the Westin Hapuna Beach Resort

 Example of LEI Full-Day Schedule

 9:00am-11:30am: Students will engage with industry members and participate in activities to get an overview of the different departments in the hospitality industry